Ashukr321/PeopleDesk-/README.md

     └── index.js
 ```

-**How to use:**
-- You can copy and paste this directly into your README.
-- This format uses `├──` and `└──` for branches and `│` for vertical lines, which is a common and visually clear way to represent directory trees in documentation.

-Let me know if you want a similar structure for the frontend or any other part of your project!

 ## Docker Usage

 Here are some basic Docker commands to help you get started with containerizing and running this project: